dragon7-fc/misc/algorithm/LeetCode/![Medium] [Solution] 92. Reverse Linked List II.md

 **Complexity Analysis**

-* Time Complexity: O(N) since we process all the nodes at-most twice.
+* Time Complexity: $O(N)$ since we process all the nodes at-most twice.
 Once during the normal recursion process and once during the backtracking process.
-During the backtracking process we only just swap half of the list if you think about it, but the overall complexity is O(N)O(N).
+During the backtracking process we only just swap half of the list if you think about it, but the overall complexity is $O(N)$.
-* Space Complexity: O(N) in the worst case when we have to reverse the entire list.
+* Space Complexity: $O(N)$ in the worst case when we have to reverse the entire list.
 This is the space occupied by the recursion stack.

 ## Approach 2: Iterative Link Reversal.